Mats Wieffer: Feyenoord

 In June 2022, Wieffer moved to Feyenoord on a four-year contract.
 After getting injured in a friendly against Red Bull Salzburg in pre-season, he made his debut for Feyenoord and in European football on 8 September 2022, coming on as a substitute for Javairô Dilrosun in a 4–2 defeat against Lazio in the UEFA Europa League.
 Three days later, he replaced Dilrosun during a 3–0 victory against Sparta Rotterdam to make his Eredivisie debut.

 On 13 January 2023, Wieffer scored his first goal for the club while also providing an assist in a 3–1 cup win over PEC Zwolle, what was his first start for the club.
 He was named Feyenoord Player of the Month for January 2023 and February 2023.
-On 13 April 2023, Wieffer scored his first goal in a European club competition, scoring the only goal in a 1–0 win over AS Roma in the quarter-finals of the UEFA Europa League.
+On 13 April 2023, Wieffer scored his first goal in a European club competition, scoring the only goal in a 1–0 win over Roma in the quarter-finals of the UEFA Europa League.
 He assisted goals of Oussama Idrissi and Igor Paixão on 14 May 2023 as Feyenoord beat Go Ahead Eagles 3–0 to secure its sixteenth Eredivisie title.

 On 4 August 2023, Wieffer played the full game as Feyenoord lost the Johan Cruyff Shield 0–1 to PSV Eindhoven.
 Wieffer made his UEFA Champions League debut on 19 September 2023, in a 2–0 win against Celtic.
 He scored his first goal in the competition on 28 November 2023, during a 1–3 defeat against Atlético Madrid.
 Ahead of the KNVB Cup final on 21 April 2024, Wieffer suffered a thigh injury, ruling him out for the remainder of the season.
 Feyenoord went on beat NEC 1–0 in the cup final and finish in second place in the Eredivisie.
 During his time at Feyenoord, Wieffer played 54 league games, in which Feyenoord averaged 2.52 points, recording a joint-record for players in the Eredivisie with over 50 games played.

 Brighton and Hove Albion

 On 5 July 2024, Wieffer joined Premier League club Brighton & Hove Albion, signing a contract until June 2029.
-With a reported fee of €30 million, it became Feyenoord's most expensive outgoing transfer of all-time.
-He made his Premier League debut in Brighton's opening match against Everton on 17 August 2024, where he'd register an assist as the Seagulls would go on to win 3–0.
+With a reported fee of €30 million, it became Feyenoord's most expensive outgoing transfer of all time.
+He made his Premier League debut in Brighton's opening match against Everton on 17 August 2024, where he registered an assist as the Seagulls would go on to win 3–0.
+On 11 April 2026, he scored two goals in a game for the first time in his career as Brighton won 2–0 at Burnley.